Botrychium pumicola: Description

-Botrychium pumicola is a mycorrhizal fern, and grows sporophytic gemmae (i.e., little structures for the asexual reproduction of the sporophytic, or diploid, phase of the plant's life cycle).
+Botrychium pumicola is a mycorrhizal fern and grows sporophytic gemmae (i.e., little structures for the asexual reproduction of the sporophytic, or diploid, phase of the plant's life cycle).
 Some botanists believe that the gemmae might be adaptations to a dry climate and fires.

 Another name for plants of the genus Botrychium is 'grapeferns,' since the sexual reproductive structures (synangia) look like tiny yellow-green grapes.

 The plant is stout, with a very congested appearance, fleshy, 8–22 cm (3–9 in) high.
 Leaves appear in summer.
 Roots are abundant, 1 mm (0.004 in) or less in diameter.
 The rhizome is erect, stout, elongate (2–8 cm, 1-3 in, long and 3 mm, 0.1 in, in diameter).

 Fronds are one or sometimes two, erect, 6–14 cm, 2-5½ in, long, the common stalk hypogean, 4–9 cm, 1½-3½ in, long and 2-3½ mm, 0.08-0.14 in, in diameter, thickly sheathed with the stems of old fronds.
 Trophophore is sessile or nearly so; stalk 0–10 mm, 0-0.4 in, a tenth to a half the length of trophophore rachis; blade is dull, strongly glaucous, whitish green, deltate (triangular), thickly leathery, twice pinnate, with apex bent down in vernation, 2–4 cm, 1-1½ in, long and 1½-4 cm, ½-1½ in, broad; ternate, the middle division the largest, broadly oblong to rounded-deltoid, the lateral ones similar or rhombic-oblong, all pinnately parted; pinnae closely imbricate (overlapping), up to 6 pairs, strongly ascending, sublunate to flabelliform, broadly crenate to incised, or the larger ones radially cleft into cuneiform lobes; distance between 1st and 2nd pinnae not or slightly more than between the 2nd and 3rd pairs, asymmetrically cuneate; basal pinna pair often divided into 2 unequal parts, lobed to tip, margins entire, sinuate to shallowly crenate, apex rounded to truncate, venation pinnate.

 The trophophore is located high on the common stalk, but the common stalk is subterranean, giving the impression that the leaf originates near ground level.
-Sporophore is once to thrice pinnate, with the tip recurved in vernation, sessile or short-stalked, equalling or surpassing (1 to 1½ times) the sterile blade, but with the stalk shorter than the trophophore; extremely compact sporangial cluster.
+Sporophore is once to thrice pinnate, with a recurved tip in vernation, sessile or short-stalked, equalling or surpassing (1 to 1½ times) the sterile blade, but with a stalk that is shorter than the trophophore; extremely compact sporangial cluster.

 Taxonomy

+Botrychium pumicola was named by Frederick Vernon Coville, who collected the type specimen with Elmer Ivan Applegate at Crater Lake in 1898.
+It was first described by Lucien Marcus Underwood in 1900.

-It is in the adder's-tongue family (Ophioglossaceae), and may be closely related to the whisk ferns of the family Psilotaceae.
-These two families together, according to recent research, share a common ancestor which appears to have diverged early on from the rest of the fern lineage; this probably explains the distinctive morphologies of the members of these two families.
+It is in the adder's-tongue family (Ophioglossaceae) and may be closely related to the whisk ferns of the family Psilotaceae.
+Recent research suggests that these two families share a common ancestor which appears to have diverged early on from the rest of the fern lineage; this probably explains the distinctive morphologies of the members of these two families.